October 29th, 2012 by June

 Read the rest of this page »

-Come join us for our fall semester Environmental Science Colloquium on Wednesday afternoons from 4-5 pm at the Boyd Science Center, Room 001.
+Each semester CFE organizes the Environmental Science Colloquium which is held on Wednesday afternoons from 4-5 pm at the Boyd Science Center, Room 001.
 The talks cover a wide range of topics around environmental science and sustainability.
 The colloquium is available for graduate credit and we also invite the community to come for free.
-For more information, contact Angela Uhlman.
+For more information, contact Doug Earick.
 Read on for the complete list of dates and speakers.

 Read the rest of this page »